JuarezFrenchRepo/Todai-backend/readme.md

     "phone": "541-555-1312"
   },

-  ## Projects
+# Projects
 Access to protected routes will require login with username and password.
 A json token will be issued upon login.
 The tokens are limited to 4 hour session.

-*Endpoints*
+##Endpoints

 The following endpoints are available.

- -GET /api/projects - gets all projects
+- GET /api/projects - gets all projects

 - GET /api/projects/id - gets project by ID

 - POST    /projects - creates new project

     {
     "name": "Build week app",